isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **April 12, 2017**:

-**Note:** We are currently having issues viewing bam files using the IGV browser for TCGA and CCLE data.
+ **Please Note:** We are currently having issues viewing bam files using the IGV browser for TCGA and CCLE data.
 We are working to fix the issue and it should be resolved as soon as possible.

 **February 26, 2017**:

-**Notes:**
+ **Please Note:**

 NOTE 1: We have removed Google Genomics functionality from the user interface.
 You will still be able to access CCLE open access data in Google Genomics from the command line.
 We are open to adding Google Genomics controlled data back into the user interface if you have a use case for it.
 Also we are restructuring the handling of multiple Programs of data.
 Please feel free to provide `feedback <https://groups.google.com/a/isb-cgc.org/forum/#!newtopic/feedback>`_.